IgorQuaresma/SirioLibanesKaggle/README.md

 Projeto de análise de dados do dataset de infectados pela Covid-19 do Hospital Sírio Libanês.
 Projeto motivado pelo dataset disponibilizado na plataforma Kaggle https://www.kaggle.com/S%C3%ADrio-Libanes/covid19

+# Final Porject of the Applied Data Science Bootcamp from Alura

+Projeto de análise de dados do dataset de infectados pela Covid-19 do Hospital Sírio Libanês.
+Projeto motivado pelo dataset disponibilizado na plataforma Kaggle https://www.kaggle.com/S%C3%ADrio-Libanes/covid19

 **INTRODUCTION**

-CoviThis project consists in the analysis of the dataset of Covid-19 patients that entered the Hospital Sírio Libanês. [arbitrary case-insensitive reference text]: https://www.mozilla.org

 Coronavirus disease 2019 (COVID-19) is a contagious disease caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
 The first known case was identified in Wuhan, China, in December 2019.
 The disease has since spread worldwide, leading to an ongoing pandemic.
 [1] The first case in Brazil was reported on February 26 and the country reached community transmission on March 20.